The Triumph of Himalaya Global Holdings over Mark “LIV.52”

 Secondly, the Court validated Himalaya’s assertion regarding consumer confusion.
 It found the market surveys and expert testimonies submitted by Himalaya to be credible, highlighting a substantial likelihood that consumers could mistakenly perceive Rajasthan Aushadhalaya’s product under their branding “LIV-333” as affiliated with or endorsed by Himalaya.

 On the issue of unfair competition, the Court ruled decisively in favour of Himalaya, concluding that Rajasthan Aushadhalaya’s practices did not adhere to fair competition principles.
-It emphasized the importance of conducting business within legal boundaries and without misleading consumers, underscoring the need for equitable practices in competitive markets.
+It emphasised the importance of conducting business within legal boundaries and without misleading consumers, underscoring the need for equitable practices in competitive markets.

 Broader Implications